 Bear Mountain Ski Trail 25

 Route #2: This route begins at the Boy Scout Camp, .8 mile further up road 297, Bobcat Road.
 This loop is part of the ski trail routes, and is not well- marked.
 Most of the signs you will see will be markers for ski trail 23 or ski trail 25.
 However, since the southern portion of this loop uses some of the same trail as Route #1, you will also see some forest service road markers.
 Estimates for the loop range from 9 to 9.5 miles.
 Good maps are very hard to find, and you will find that some conflict with one another.
 The area visitor centers are almost useless for finding Bear Mountain trail information.
 So if you desire more information and are fortunate, you will find someone more experienced with this route at the camp.
 According to their staff members, the best place to discuss route information is at their camp Trading Post.
 Their phone number is (605) 673-2790.
 The Boy Scouts use northern portions of this loop trail, usually ending their route at the Grand Vista overlook just off ski trail 25 a couple miles north of the Bear Mountain summit.
 Cross country skiing seems to have fallen out of favor in this area, and Black Hills ski maps usually do not include these ski trails anymore.
-Snowmobilers use some portions of these ski trails in the winter, but again these trails usually fail to show up on most snowmobile maps for the Black Hills.
+Snowmobilers use some portions of these ski trails in the winter, but again these trails usually fail to show up on most snowmobile maps for the Black Hills, except for a section on snowmobile trail #2.
 It’s a shame this mountain suffers from neglect of trail development, given the great natural beauty of the area.
 Long ago, there were trail markers here, along with a big sign at the trailhead.
 Why some agency would choose to remove such helpful signs is a mystery to me.

 Bear Mountain Lily